How Silent Contracts Will Destroy Your Relationships

 The conflict arises not because the giver wants to give, but that the giver is not actually consulting with the recipient about what they actually want and need.

-A real world example is going into a vulnerable community and ‘helping’ by building a well.
+A real world example of this is someone, usually a white tourist, going into a vulnerable community and ‘helping’ by building a well.
 These kinds of projects often do more damage than good because the givers do not appreciate the immediate needs or concerns of the people in the community or how their systems work.

 No one asked them to come.